 Although we are now able to access an array of medications to suit the demands of our body; according to the American Institute of Stress, up to 90% of physician’s visits are stress-related.
 Whilst this might seem like a relatively low cross to bear, in comparison to so many other medical complaints; if we take this demographic into account, its plain to see that in today’s Western society; stress has become an intrinsic part of our day to day life.
 Like lots of other creatures; stress is an intrinsic part of us.
 It is the fail-safe, survival system that works within our flight or fight modes; yet it is how we handle this stress, that bears the most impact.

-More information on the body and how it is affected by stress; can be found within the previous article (shown in the link).
-It explains that “if the body becomes injured, or faces a trauma or is in any way at dis-ease.. symptoms will appear in other areas of the body”.
+More information on the body and how it is affected by stress; can be found within the link shown below.
+The article explains that “if the body becomes injured, or faces a trauma or is in any way at dis-ease.. symptoms will appear in other areas of the body”.
 If the body feels under attack (whether it a physical /emotional or even imaginary) the effects of this dis – ease; or in-balance, will ultimately cause a chain reaction; which will spread throughout the system.
 If the stress is not effectively dealt with; the body creates a distress signal, which will then alert the sympathetic nervous system to send a rapid involuntary response.

 This fight or flight response is part of the survival system used within many living organisms.
 It is an invaluable mechanism that allows the body to adapt to the changing environment at lightning speed.
 If we looked at the scenario of a deer, for example, suddenly being chased by a lion.
 This unequivocal defense system would allow the deer to either escape; or hang onto its life in some way.
 The body would be on major alert and all systems would be adapting to accommodate this fear.
 Yet if the deer withstood the attack, the body would return to normal; and the deer would go back to grazing, within 15 minutes.
 The emotion or stress would inherently be forgotten and the deer would live to see another day.